-a. media or civil society reports about corruption problems facilitated by a law or occurring in a legal area;
+- a. media or civil society reports about corruption problems facilitated by a law or occurring in a legal area; - notification by other authorities on corruption problems facilitated by a law or occurring in a legal area; - c.
+Reports from whistleblowers; - d.
+Information received by international and regional organizations. - e. large financial political donations by an interest group related to the legal sector (such as energy companies donating money to governing parties prior to the adoption of the law); - f. a draft law subject to heavy lobbying by interest groups; - g. stakeholders responsible for a draft law have a conflict of interest related to the law;

-- b. notification by other authorities on corruption problems facilitated by a law or occurring in a legal area; - c. large financial political donations by an interest group related to the legal sector (such as energy companies donating money to governing parties prior to the adoption of the law); - d. a draft law subject to heavy lobbying by interest groups; - e. stakeholders responsible for a draft law have a conflict of interest related to the law; - f. law enforcement bodies or media reports provide intelligence on a certain law manipulated by suspects.
+h. law enforcement bodies or media reports provide intelligence on a certain law manipulated by suspects.